Plutonomicon/cardano-transaction-lib/doc/test-plan.md

 - sign the transaction using the attached wallet (either a browser-based light wallet or our own `KeyWallet`)
 - submit the transaction to the node via Ogmios

-The functionality to achieve the above **must** be taken from our public `Contract.*` API.
+The functionality to achieve the above **must** be taken from our public API.
 That is, we must consume the public interface directly in all example contracts rather than importing internal CTL modules (anything outside of `Contract.*`).

 #### Test environments